MicrosoftDocs/win32/desktop-src/uxguide/ctrl-links.md

 -   Text that suggests clicking, such as a command starting with an imperative verb like Show, Print, Copy, or Delete.
 -   Placement within a block of normal text.

-Of course, users can always determine a link through interaction—either hovering or clicking.
+Of course, users can always determine a link through interaction either hovering or clicking.
 If discovery of a link isn't required for any significant tasks, you can de-emphasize such links.

 ![screen shot of gray labels on black background ](images/ctrl-links-image1.png)